GwladysKerhoas/Creating-a-R-package-on-Descent-Gradient/README.md

     library(parallel)
     detectCores()

 Then, call the fit function and store the function call in an object variable.
+You have to informed the target variable and the explanatory variables in the formula parameter.
+The example below show you how to use the fit function.

     LogisticRegression <- fit(formula=classe~.,data=data,coef=0.5,mode="batch",batch_size=0,learningrate=0.1,max_iter=100)

 You must obtain a graphic like this one which show you the loss function according to the number of epochs.
+Here, we chose the mode "batch" of the gradient descent with a number of iteration fixed at 100.

 <img width="648" alt="Capture d’écran 2021-11-26 à 20 10 16" src="https://user-images.githubusercontent.com/73121667/143622527-1f828441-f0f8-4031-81a5-7ee5a4505372.png">